Bouncing Dark Matter: Bouncing Dark Matter in a Three Particle Framework

-Both $\chi$ and $\phi_2$ may survive until today, forming two-component DM, or $\phi_2$ may decay before Big Bang nucleosynthesis (BBN), leaving only $\chi$ in the late Universe.
+$\chi$ and $\phi_2$ can form two-component DM, or $\phi_2$ can decay before Big Bang nucleosynthesis (BBN), leaving only $\chi$ in the late Universe.
 The very large freezeout abundance of $\phi_1$, however, implies that it must decay before BBN\@.
 If it gives rise to an early matter dominated era before decaying, the subsequent injection of entropy into the thermal bath will dilute the DM abundance.
 Decays of dark states are discussed within a concrete model in Section~\ref{sec:model}.